kiwiriver/pace-orca/README.md

 ## Installation & Configuration
+### File structure
+- /tools: source code, do not change this folder name, all modules are imported follow the pattern of import tools.orca_*
+- /scripts: script to run the code
+- /test: run test here
+- /html: html template to show multiple rapid response.
+Move it to your folder and change its name to index.html
+- /logo: orca logos designed by Daniel Gao/Meng Gao.

 ### Environment Variables
 location of the key and the path of the package can be set through environmental variables (see scripts in /run)